Skill-Nav: Enhanced Navigation with Versatile Quadrupedal Locomotion via Waypoint Interface: Conclusion

 \section{Conclusion}

 In this work, we introduced the use of waypoints as an interface to connect a versatile quadrupedal robot with a high-level planner for navigation.
 The locomotion policy trained in two simulated scenarios is able to traverse complex terrains while avoiding obstacles, and the high-level planner such as LLMs enhances generalization across various environments.
 Experiments demonstrate that the proposed navigation architecture is able to complete navigation tasks in complex scenarios.
-Future works include developing an end-to-end policy to conduct locomotion and navigation simultaneously.
+Future works include designing an edge collision-free low-level controller for more robust locomotion and developing an end-to-end policy to conduct locomotion and navigation simultaneously.